 He ultimately came up short, ending up 41 points behind champ Jimmie Johnson but not before giving a valiant effort that went all the way to the season finale at Homestead-Miami Speedway.

-In 2011, four wins during the regular season gave Harvick the No. 2 seed in the Chase for the NASCAR Sprint Cup – behind only Kyle Busch.
+In 2011, four wins during the regular season gave Harvick the No. 2 seed in the playoffs – behind only Kyle Busch.

-In 2012, Harvick once again qualified for the post-season Chase – as the No. 9 seed.
-His lone victory came in the next-to-last race of the year, at Phoenix International Raceway.
+In 2012, Harvick once again qualified for the post-season – as the No. 9 seed.
+His lone victory came in the next-to-last race of the year, at Phoenix.
 Harvick finished eighth in points, 79 behind champion Brad Keselowski, with 14 top 10s in 36 starts.

 Harvick also started 13 Xfinity Series races, winning at Richmond and Texas.
 And in three Truck Series starts, he had one victory – at Martinsville Speedway in March.

 Harvick made his final season with Richard Childress Racing a memorable one in 2013, winning four races and finishing third in points – only trailing six-time champion Jimmie Johnson and Matt Kenseth.
 The wins came at Richmond, Charlotte, Kansas and Phoenix.